Editing a streams flow

-To edit a streams flow, do the following steps:
+To edit a streams flow, perform the following steps:

 a) Click View All Projects, and then click the name of the project where your streams flow is located.

 c) Scroll down to the Streams Flow section.
-If you have more than 10 stream flows, click **View all ** to see all stream flows in Tiles view or in Table view.
+If you have more than 10 streams flows, click View all to see all streams flows in Tiles view or in Table view.
 You can search the list by the name, status, and creator.
 You can create a new streams flow.

 d) Click the three dots in the ACTIONS column of the streams flow that you want to change, and then click Edit.

-You can do any of the following actions in the canvas:
+You can perform any of the following actions in the canvas:

-a) Drag operators from the canvas palette to the canvas.
+a) Drag operators from the canvas palette onto the canvas.

 c) Display and change properties about any operator by clicking that operator.
 Change the properties in the Properties pane.